kalinkinisaac/FindRepostDominate/README.md

-# FindRepostDominate
+# Pharaoh
-VK bot that takes part in public raffle
+VK bot which managing actions of many others accounts